 We experimentally evaluate the scalability of our approach by conducting two different but complementary experiments.
 We run our experiments in our running example and compare how it performs in two different test environments (clusters).
 The transformation covers a sufficient set of declarative ATL constructs enabling the specification of a large group of MTs.
 We use as input different sets of models of various sizes, reverse-engineered from a set of automatically generated Java programs.
 While The first one shows a quasi-linear speed-up w.r.t. the cluster size for input models with similar size, the second one illustrates that the speed-up grows with increasing model size.

-For the first experiment we have used a set of 5 automatically generated Java programs with random structure but similar size and complexity.
+For the first experiment, we have used a set of 5 automatically generated Java programs with random structure but similar size and complexity.
 The source Java files range from 1 442 to 1 533 lines of code and the execution time of their sequential transformation ranges from 620s to 778s.
 The experiments were run on a set of identical Elastic MapReduce clusters provided by Amazon Web Services.
 All the clusters were composed by 10 EC2 instances of type m1.large.
 Each execution of the transformation was launched in one of those clusters with a fixed number of nodes – from 1 to 8 – depending on the experiment.
 Each experiment has been executed 10 times for each model and number of nodes.
 In total 400 experiments have been executed summing up a total of 280 hours of computation (1 120 normalized instance hours).
-For each execution we calculate the distribution speed-up with respect to the same transformation on standard ATL running in a single node of the cluster.
+For each execution, we calculate the distribution speed-up with respect to the same transformation on standard ATL running in a single node of the cluster.
 Next figure summarizes the speed-up results.

 To investigate the correlation between model size and speed-up we execute the transformation over 4 artificially generated Java programs with identical structure but different size (from 13 500 to 105 000 lines of code).
 Specifically, these java programs are built by replicating the same imperative code pattern and they produce a balanced execution of the model transformation in the nodes of the cluster.
 This way, we abstract from possible load unbalance that would hamper the correlation assessment.
 This time the experiments have been executed in a virtual cluster composed by 12 instances built on top of OpenVZ containers running Hadoop 2.5.1.

-As shown in the next figure, the curves produced by Experiment II are consistent to the results obtained from Experiment I, despite the different model sizes and cluster architectures.
+As shown in the next figure, the curves produced by Experiment II are consistent with the results obtained from Experiment I, despite the different model sizes and cluster architectures.
 Moreover, as expected, larger models produce higher speed-ups: for longer transformations the parallelization benefits of longer map tasks overtakes the overhead of the MapReduce framework.